How to Choose the Best Reception Venue in SF

 - Noise issues and Restrictions - This will usually not be an issue for San Francisco wedding receptions, but it is worth asking about.
 Do they have a curfew and are there restrictions on music, etc. It pays to check.
 Covid-19 restrictions should also be investigated.

 - Proximity to City Hall - This may or may not be an important aspect of your decision.
 Many of our clients like to choose Reception venues close to SF City Hall.
 In fact, there are a handful of reception site within walking distance!
 This could be fun!
 You will receive plenty of attention during the walk!
+More importantly, you will save the costs of transportation and the time factor involved.
+Parking is always an issue so if you can walk to the wedding reception, you only have to park one time.

 - Visit the Site with a Friend - This one sounds obvious and it is not always possible due to where you live.
 If it all possible check out the site and see how it functions.
 I would especially advise trying to be there when there is a wedding celebration going on.
 This will give you a true feeling of the effectiveness of the staff and accommodations.
 At the very least, try to visit during busy food service.